Who Can Enter?

 The organiser reserves the right to modify courses, start times, distances, or formats where required for safety, environmental, or operational reasons.

-Participants agree to take part in any amended event under the same terms and conditions.
+Participants agree to take part in any amended event under under these Terms and Conditions.

 8. Withdrawal, Refunds, and Transfers